RJWoodhead/Relay2Tetris/README.md

 The fleshing-out of this archive is an ongoing project; please be patient with the author.

 # Recent Update History

+2020-08-06: Updated all the board design documents, improved the hardware tests, did some project cleanups.
+Added a project status video.

 2020-07-20: Launched the [War on Voltage Drop](Voltage.md).
 Redesigned all boards based on the results (see individual board pages for details).
 Created new IO Expander Daughterboard.
 Added BOMs for all boards.